VatsalSy/VatsalSy/.github/test/README.md

 This directory contains automated tests for the VatsalSy GitHub profile repository.

+> **Note**: These tests and git hooks are for local development only.
+They do not affect GitHub Actions or automated workflows, which run in isolated environments without local git configurations.

 ## 🧪 Test Suites

 ### 1. Featured Repository Script Tests (`test-update-featured-repo.js`)